 The Project will be vertically integrated, as the Company's own mining operations will supply mineralized spodumene material with exceptional mineralogy to its lithium production and processing plant (the "Production Plant").
-The Production Plant is designed to be environmentally friendly, fully automated and digitally controlled separating, purifying and concentrating the spodumene in an environmentally friendly process to produce Battery Grade Green and Sustainable Lithium, engineered to the specifications of the Company's customers in the rapidly expanding lithium-ion battery supply chain for EVs.
+The Production Plant is designed to be environmentally friendly, fully automated and digitally controlled.
+It will separate, purify and concentrate the spodumene in an environmentally friendly friendly process to produce Battery Grade Green and Sustainable Lithium, engineered to the specifications of the Company's customers in the rapidly expanding lithium-ion battery supply chain for EVs.

 The Production Plant is planned to have two separate production lines with similar processing flowsheets, which are projected to share certain elements of a common plant infrastructure.
 The first phase of production for the Project ("Production Phase 1") is the subject of the feasibility study analysis included in the Updated Feasibility Study Report.
-It will initially utilize as feedstock spodumene from the Project's Xuxa deposit (the "First Mine").
-Its detailed design has been completed and the capital expenditures are being confirmed with firm quotes by suppliers to reach FEL-3 stage of precision.
-Based on the Updated Feasibility Study Report, the Company plans to produce 220,000 tonnes per year of Battery Grade Green and Sustainable Lithium (33,000 tonnes per year of lithium carbonate equivalent ("LCE")) in Production Phase 1 and expects to be amongst the world's lowest cost producers.
+It will initially utilize feedstock spodumene from the Project's Xuxa deposit (the "First Mine"), mining an average of 1.50 million tonnes per year during approximately 9.2 years of projected mine life.
+Its detailed design has been completed and the capital expenditures have been confirmed with quotes by each respective supplier to reach FEL-3 stage of precision.
+Based on the Updated Feasibility Study Report, the Company plans to produce 220,000 tonnes per year of Battery Grade Green and Sustainable Lithium, equivalent to 33,000 tonnes per year of lithium carbonate equivalent ("LCE"), in Production Phase 1 and expects to be amongst the world's lowest cost producers.